-6.7.
+- 6.7.
 The Principal will normally appoint an Investigator to investigate the report.
 The appointment will normally be made within three working days of the referral.
-The Investigator may be a senior member of the College or an external Investigator, at the Principal's discretion.
+The Investigator may be a senior member of the College or an external Investigator, at the Principal's discretion. - 6.8.

-- 6.8.
 The Principal will write to the subject and the reporter informing them of the identity of the Investigator and that if they have any objection to the appointment, they must set out the reasons for their objections in an email to principal@st-hildas.ox.ac.uk within 2 working days.
 If the Principal considers that the grounds for objecting are reasonable, they will aim to appoint an alternative Investigator within 3 working days of the objection being made.
 The subject and the reporter will be notified of the identity of any replacement Investigator by email. - 6.9.
-A Disciplinary Panel will consist of three people appointed by the Principal from amongst the members of the Disciplinary Committee, which shall include the Vice-Principal unless this is impracticable, for the purposes of considering the report.
-Panel members must either be members of the College Governing Body or be people who have been approved by the Governing Body as being suitable Disciplinary Panel members.
+A Disciplinary Panel will consist of three people appointed by the Principal from amongst the members of the Disciplinary Committee for the purposes of considering the report.
 The Principal will appoint one of the members as Chair of the Disciplinary Panel.
-The Principal will appoint one of the members as Chair of the Disciplinary Panel.
-This will be presumed to be the Vice-Principal where she is appointed as a member of the Disciplinary Panel. - 6.10.
+This will be presumed to be the Vice-Principal where she is appointed as a member of the Disciplinary Panel, but will not need to be. - 6.10.
 A Disciplinary Panel may be appointed to consider a single case or a group of cases.
 Where the Principal has referred more than one case involving the same subject the Disciplinary Panel may decide to consolidate the cases. - 6.11.
-The Principal will write to the subject and the reporter informing them of the identities of the proposed Disciplinary Panel members and stating that if they have any objection to the inclusion appointment of any of the members, they must set out the reasons for their objections in an email to principal@st-hildas.ox.ac.uk within 2 working days.
+The Principal will write to the subject and the reporter informing them of the identities of proposed Disciplinary Panel members and stating that if they have any objection to the inclusion of any of the members, they must set out the reasons for their objections in an email to principal@sthildas.ox.ac.uk within 2 working days.
 If the Principal considers that the grounds for objecting are valid, they will aim to appoint an alternative panel member within 3 working days of the objection being made.